"""

 should be plugged into each other.
 This dictionary should contain qubits of

-other as keys and qubits of self as values.
-If given none, it is assumed
+`other` as keys and qubits of `self` as values.

 Examples